yasserajamal/Final-Project/README.md

 StudAudio
-Description: Allowing Users to School On-The-Go with Audio.
+Allowing Users to School On-The-Go with Audio.
-Style Guide:
-For headings, we used Georgia and for actual screen contents we used: Arial.
-For titles, the font is 50, for other text 15-20

-Features:
-1. Full Authentication using firebase: StuAudio allows users to sign up for an account, sign in/out and reset password using their email.
-2. StuAudio has four bottom tabs which the user can use to quickly

-Tasks
-1. Complete Sign in: In Progress YJ
-    a. this includes username/password, forgot password,
-    b. canvas page
-    c. sign up page
-    d.
-Apple page (stretch goal)
+StudAudio strives to alleviate stress for older adult students by providing them the flexibility to engage in readings and assignments using our app, even during commutes or while attending to family responsibilities.
+With this app, adult learners can conveniently accomplish tasks during their commutes, such as listening to readings in the form of podcasts, submitting assignments through audio, and taking and sharing notes with others.

+Key Pages:
+1. Sign in: Users can log in with their username/password, and includes options to sign up or reset forgotten password
-2. Home Screen: List of all classes, top and bottom navigation bar (YJ)
+2. Home Screen: Contains the list of all classes a user is currently enrolled in
-3. Class Screen: this includes the profile pic,  bottom buttons (help, quick record, classes)and options of Assignments, Notes, Recordings, and Readings
+3. Class Screen: This includes the options of reaching the assignments, notes, and reading tasks
-4. Simple Task: Submitting Assignments
-    1.
+   - Simple Task: Submitting assignments (user can listen or read the question, and submit an answer through speech)

-5. Moderate Task: Convert Reading
+   - Moderate Task: Read or listen to readings
-    a.
-List of Notes screen + Button to create a new note
-    b. rename feature for notes
-6. Complex Task: Create and share a note
+   - Complex Task: Create and share a note (user can create a note, edit the note content and name, and share it with others through messages, gmail, slack, etc)
-   1. Share screen (similar to sign in includes messages, gmail slack etc)
-   2. sharing messages, can make a screen of what it looks like.
-   3. add a STOP screen.
+5. Connect Screen: Classmates taking the same courses are recommended, and users have the option to swipe right and send a connection request
+6. FAQ Screen: List of frequently asked questions and answers

 Installation Guide: